michivonah/esphome-eink-dashboard/README.md

 At the bottom you find some stats of your Home Assistant instance that you can adjust.

 ## Intelligent Screen Refreshing
-To reduce the frequency of screen refreshes and to prolong the life of the e-ink screen, the screen will now only refresh when presence is detected.
+To reduce the frequency of screen refreshes and to prolong the life of the e-ink screen, the screen will now only refresh when presence is detected and the lux in the current room is over 5 to avoid refreshing when the display's content can't be read in terms of brightness (like during night).

 ## Last Refreshed Timestamp
 The last update timestamp can be displayed on the screen itself.
 No more wondering when the screen was last refreshed!